celery/celery/docs/userguide/configuration.rst

 When sending tasks, the routers are consulted in order.
 The first router that doesn't return ``None`` is the route to use.
-The message options is then merged with the found route settings, where the routers settings have priority.
+The message options is then merged with the found route settings, where the task's settings have priority.

 Example if :func:`~celery.execute.apply_async` has these arguments: